 The Insurance Council of Australia is the representative body of the general insurance industry in Australia.
-Its members represent more than 90 per cent of total premium income written by private sector general insurers.
-Insurance Council members, both insurers and reinsurers, are a significant part of the Australian financial services system.
+Our members represent approximately 95 percent of total premium income written by private sector general insurers.
+Insurance Council members, both insurers and reinsurers, are a significant part of the financial services system.

-Insurance Council members provide insurance products ranging from those usually purchased by individuals (such as home and contents insurance, travel insurance and motor vehicle insurance) to those purchased by small businesses and larger organisations (such as product and public liability insurance, commercial property, and directors and officers insurance).
+Insurance Council members provide insurance products ranging from those usually purchased by individuals (such as home and contents insurance, travel insurance, motor vehicle insurance) to those purchased by small businesses and larger organisations (such as product and public liability insurance, professional indemnity insurance, commercial property, and directors and officers insurance).

 December 2020 Australian Prudential Regulation Authority statistics show that the general insurance industry generates gross written premium of $53.2 billion per year and has total assets of $143.6 billion.
 The industry employs approximately 60,000 people and on average pays out about $187.2 million in claims each working day ($47.2 billion per year).

 Over the 12 months to the end of December 2020 the industry’s net profit after tax (NPAT) was $35 million - a 98.9 per cent decrease from the prior year’s NPAT of $3.1 billion.
 The industry’s underwriting result was $78 million, falling sharply from $2.3 billion in the prior year.